 Finally, the remaining additions and maturity amount are paid back on the maturity date.
 It is ideal for those who wish to insure their life, save and get

 Whole Life Plans

 Whole life plans are insurance plans for whole life, generally taken as up to the age of 100 years.
 The plan acquires a cash Surrender Value over the period.
-The premium and Death Benefit are fixed.
-Along with the cash value, the insured starts getting returns in the form of bonus.
+The premium and death benefits are fixed.
+Along with the cash value, the insured starts getting returns in the form of a bonus.
 The insured can also take a loan on cash value at the time.
 There are no other survival benefits.
 Death benefit goes to the beneficiary.

 Other than a pure term insurance plan, each type has some cash value attached to it.
 Each type of insurance plan has a specific focus.
 It is important to identify individual needs and then choose the type of insurance most suited.